 If you are interested in taking Italian classes, but you’re insecure about how to organize your stay, don’t worry.
 The friendly and efficient ladies at the academy’s office are accommodating and can arrange literally everything for you.

-After a placement test, they advise you which class would be your best choice and help you with every little detail including providing housing for the duration of your course.
+After a placement test, they advise you which class would be your best choice and help you with every little detail, including providing housing for the duration of your course.

 Connection and Communication

-Since June 2017, no roaming charges have been applied within the EU with a European mobile phone contract, This applies in all 27 countries of the European Union as well as in Great Britain, Iceland, Liechtenstein, and Norway and to all contracts.
+Since June 2017, no roaming charges have been applied within the EU with a European mobile phone contract.
+This applies in all 27 countries of the European Union, as well as in Great Britain, Iceland, Liechtenstein, and Norway, and to all contracts.

 In case European roaming is unavailable, you can connect to the internet without any issue at basically every museum, eatery, café, and, of course, hotel.

 A good alternative is Vodafone Italy with their plan Vodafone Holiday.
-For 30 days, you get 30 GB and 300 minutes for calls including international numbers for around 30 €uros.
+For 30 days, you get 30 GB and 300 minutes for calls, including international numbers, for around 30 €uros.

 Finally, WindTre is a great option for budget-conscious travelers.
-Their WindTre Tourist Pass offers 20 GB and 100 minutes for international as well as unlimited calls within Italy.
+Their WindTre Tourist Pass offers 20 GB and 100 minutes for international calls as well as unlimited calls within Italy.

 However, e-sim cards are the easiest way to stay connected as you arrange everything on the internet.
 Airalo’s plans start at five US$ for 1 GB and go up to 10 GB for 20 US$.
 Holafly’s unlimited data plans for Italy start at around US$19 for five days.